 Respondents rate their answers on a scale from 0 to 10, and their score determines their category.

-• 0-6: Sad faces represent Detractors.
+• 0-6: Sad faces represent detractors.

-• 7-8: Neutral faces represent Passives.
+• 7-8: Neutral faces represent p

-• 9-10: Happy faces represent Promoters.
+• 9-10: Happy faces represent p

 Image Reference: created by the author